imiraoui/ConcertTicketAnalysis/README.md

 #### Merging the Datasets and matching the strings
 Given the variety of sources that we used we faced numerous problems in aggregating our datasets.
 One of our main problem, besides the diversity in format among the various sources, was in **reconciliating the different concerts and making sure that the string matched appropriately.**

 Some artists' names are rather ambiguous (i.e. [The Blaze](https://open.spotify.com/artist/1Dt1UKLtrJIW1xxRBejjos?si=q-pILVELSlCO6iOFa1kiPg) is very very different from [Blaze](https://open.spotify.com/artist/5yK5YSsWKH35QRTsHQHxEN?si=fczjQ-m1Sp62ikfH3gJMFA)) and required the utmost attention as we navigate through the different APIs.
+If the artist performing at an event is "Blaze", we don't want the data about "The Blaze" for this concert.

-We leveraged [SeatGeek](http://seatgeek.com)'s fantastic library, [Fuzzy Wuzzy](https://github.com/seatgeek/fuzzywuzzy), intensely to make sure that the artists' and the events' names matched exactly acrossed the different sources.
+Hence, we leveraged [SeatGeek](http://seatgeek.com)'s fantastic library, [Fuzzy Wuzzy](https://github.com/seatgeek/fuzzywuzzy), intensely to make sure that the artists' and the events' names matched exactly acrossed the different sources.

 #### Updating the Records on a Daily Basis